jigpu/linuxwacom-wiki-archive/wiki/Kernel_Input_Event_Overview.md

 indentation shows implied hierarchy of events.
 When a BTN\_TOOL\_\* goes out of proximity, a well behaved driver will also reset all items under its hiearchy to a known fixed value (zero) but this can not be relied upon.
-Also of note, the value of MSC\_SERIAL never is reset.
+Also of note, the value of MSC\_SERIAL never is reset even though its listed under the hierarchy.
 Any time data for new tool is sent, the MSC\_SERIAL will always be sent first.
 This is important for case when two tools can be in proximity at the same time; such as the pen tool and "finger" tool (buttons on tablet pad).

--   MSC\_SERIAL
 -   BTN\_TOOL\_PEN
+    -   MSC\_SERIAL (fixed to 1 to represent group 1)
     -   ABS\_MISC
     -   BTN\_TOUCH
     -   ABS\_X